RaulNogueira/RaulNogueira/README.md

 - 👋 Hi, I’m @RaulNogueira
-- 👀 I’m a senior QA Engineer (Focused on test automation and software quality).
+- 👀 I’m a Senior SDET (Focused on test automation and software quality).
 In the last 10 years, I have worked with large companies such as HP, Microfocus, Itaú, AT&T, Vale, Citibank, VIVO, Urban Outfitters and many others
 - 💞️ I’m looking to collaborate on side projects to create new frameworks.
 - 🌱 I will start updating this repository with some Java codes that I've already done and some new Selenium frameworks
 - 📫 If you want to contact me, please send an e-mail to rnogueira.contato@gmail.com